Welcome to Psychology at Durham University

 Watch this short film to learn more about studying Psychology at Durham University.

-Durham University offers an undergraduate BSc (Hons) programme in Psychology and an undergraduate BSc (Hons) programme in Behavioural Science.
+Durham University offers an undergraduate BSc (Hons) programme in Psychology and, from 2020, an undergraduate BSc (Hons) programme in Behavioural Science.
 You can also take Psychology as part of BA Education Studies with Psychology (X1C8), BA Philosophy and Psychology (CV85), or BSc Natural Sciences (CFG0).
 Apply here!